NeuralMMO/beta/rst/game_wiki.rst

           },
       },
   }

 About Combat
 ************

 Each agent can attack one opponent per game tick.
 In a given tick, multiple enemy agents can attack a single agent.
 Agents select from Melee, Range, and Mage style attacks.
-An agent's main combat skill is the one that they use the most / have the highest XP in.
+An agent's main combat skill is the one that they use the most / have the highest level in.
 This is denoted by the hat they are wearing.

 Attack skills obey a rock-paper-scissors dominance relationship:
  - Melee beats Range